ComBoWizards/MeStudio/README.md

 ## Quick start

-Inside the [toyset](/toyset/) folder you are going to find three files:
+Inside the [toyset](/toyset/) folder you are going to find three files needed to start the analysis:

 - FSMMA_genomic.fna
 - FSMMA_genomic.gff